tesa1/ChIP_Zwart_public/README.md

 * example lines have been left in `DNA_mapping.snakefile` and `peakCalling.snakefile`.
 These should be changed to suit your purposes.

 ### 2.3 Environment installation <a name="envinstall"></a>
-To avoid packages version incompatibility a yam file with fixed packages versions is provided in this repository.
+To avoid packages version incompatibility a yaml file with fixed packages versions is provided in this repository.

 For the installation, follow the following steps:
 * Place yourself in the directory where the repository should be downloaded with `cd </target/folder>`